Instructor: Jeff Shapiro

 July 22 - 26

 9am - 1pm

 This class is open to all levels.
-Jeff shapiro has developed ways of texturing and stretching the clay surface, which is then assembled to create asymmetric vessel forms.
-He will demonstrate the technique of working with soft clay, creating coils “on the go”, as the clay is applied to the desired form.
-Shapiro has lived and worked in Japan for 9 years and has become somewhat of a storyteller.
+Jeff Shapiro has developed ways of texturing and stretching the clay surface, which is then assembled to create asymmetric vessel forms.
+He also will demonstrate the technique of working with soft clay, creating coils “on the go”, as the clay is applied to the desired form.
+Shapiro has lived and worked in Japan for 9 years and has become somewhat of a story teller.
 Be prepared to hear anecdotes from his fascinating life experiences.
-Shapiro also encourages people to enter into discussion about the thought process of making and creating.
-All in all, it promises to be a very full and enriching session.
+Shapiro also encourages people to enter a discussion about the thought process of making and creating.
+All in all it promises to be a very full and enriching session.

-Jeff Shapiro has works in numerous prestigious museum and private collections, including the MFA in Boston, the Brooklyn Museum in NY, and the Everson Museum in Syracuse.
+Jeff Shapiro has work in numerous prestigious museum and private collections, including: MFA in Boston, Brooklyn Museum in NY, Everson Museum in Syracuse.

-He has taught many workshops in countries around the world including Japan, Korea, Italy (where he has built 2 kilns and planning to build another next year), India, Bali, France, Germany, Holland, and a number of others.
+He has taught many workshops in countries around the world including, Japan, Korea, Italy ( where he has built 2 kilns and planning to build another next year) India, Bali, France, Germany, Holland, and a number of other countries.